fritzrehde/watchbind/README.md

 ```
 watchbind --bind "enter:notify-send \$LINES" ls
 ```
-and the environment variable `$LINE` will contain the line the cursor is currently on.
+and the environment variable `$LINES` will contain the line the cursor is currently on.

 But note that
 ```